 There are a couple of ways of doing this.
 We suggest the first method as it keeps all the rent records correct, looks tidy on the owner statement and allows you to collect a management fee should you choose to.

-Method 1: Rent free period (allowing you to collect commission) essentially takes money from the owner and records it as rent against the tenant (which in turn goes back to the owner less commission).
-To do this, we do an Expense Payment transaction, and then a Rent Receipt transaction.
+Method 1: Rent free period (allowing you to collect commission) essentially takes money from the owner and records it as rent against the tenant (which in turn goes back to the owner - less commission).
+To do this, we do a Payment Expense transaction, and then a Rent Receipt transaction.

 - Click on Financial, and then click on Transactions